-The District recommends USACE continue following LORS guidance as conditions continue to stabilize in the estuary.
+As salinity conditions have been in the stressed range for adult eastern oysters at the Cape Coral monitoring station for more than 51 days, the District recommends following LORS guidance until conditions stabilize.
 In addition, the District also recommends that the Corps not deliver an active algae bloom from the Lake through S-77 during this period.
 This decision should be reassessed as needed based on lake and estuarine conditions.
 The USACE typically implements the releases to the estuaries over a 7-day period starting on Saturday and ending on Friday.